chiayolin/chiayolin.github.io/_posts/20190701-taiwan-spirit.md

 ### Abstract

 Empire of Japan lost Taiwan as its territory during the Republic of China (= ROC)’s occupation of Taiwan after WWII in 1951.
-ROC occupation of Taiwan led a forty-year period (= 1947-1987) of coercive Sinicization known as "White Terror" by destroying the Taiwanese identity through committing systematic massacres.
+ROC occupation of Taiwan led to a forty-year period (= 1947-1987) of coercive Sinicization known as "White Terror" by destroying the Taiwanese identity through committing systematic massacres.
-The People’s Republic of China (= PRC), on the other hand, is taking advantage of the political situation of Taiwan and seek to utilize a pseudo- “reunification” with Taiwan to extenuate a genocidal invasion against the Formosans.
+The People’s Republic of China (= PRC), on the other hand, is taking advantage of the political situation of Taiwan and seek to utilize a pseudo- “reunification” with Taiwan to extenuate a genocidal invasion against the Taiwanese.
 Therefore, I propose to consider that Taiwan must de-Sinicize through strengthening the sense of Taiwanese Nationalism in order to avert the ultimate Chinese genocidal conquest of abject brutality.

 ### Background